 This intellectually bankrupt upbringing led to social dysfunction and a lack of achievement, despite being constantly reminded of his “above-average intelligence” by motivation-killing teachers (“Peter’s obviously bright, he just doesn’t apply himself to our pointless exercises and tedious busy-work”).

 Peter Crosby’s anemic academic record was a testament to both his boredom with traditional education methodology and his sugary cereal-fueled hyperactivity.

-Luckily, there were some bright spots during his school years.
-In the sixth grade, Peter Crosby drew the best Snoopy® in his elementary school and subsequently won a ceramic Linus® piggy bank (now a priceless collector’s item).
+There were some bright spots during Peter’s school years.
+In the sixth grade, for example, Crosby drew the best Snoopy® in his elementary school and subsequently awarded a ceramic Linus® piggy bank.
+Why not a ceramic Snoopy piggy bank?
+He never asked.
+Yet, over the decades, this crappy branded merchandise has become a priceless collector’s item.

-After decades spent unsuccessfully attempting to surpass that achievement, however, Peter gave up trying to do anything meaningful with his life and went into advertising.
+After decades spent unsuccessfully attempting to surpass that meager achievement, however, Peter gave up trying to do anything meaningful with his life and went into advertising.
 Why advertising?
-Because that’s what people do when they have no other marketable skills.
+Because that’s what people with undiagnosed ADHD do when they have a Bachelor of Arts degree, middling grades, and no other marketable skills.

-Plagued by imposter syndrome for much of his career, Peter still lives in constant fear that his beautiful spouse and worldly possessions would be repossessed at any moment by a Washington bureaucrat and his gloating High School guidance counselor. (“See?
+Plagued by imposter syndrome for much of his career, Peter still lives in constant fear that his beautiful spouse and worldly possessions will be repossessed at any moment by a Washington bureaucrat and Peter’s gloating High School guidance counselor. (“See?
 I told you that you’d never amount to anything, Mr. Crosby!”)

 For fun, Peter Crosby likes to travel with said spouse and write long-winded articles about his trips, primarily for his own golden-year recollections, but also for the vast sea of bored English-reading citizens of the world who should seriously think about getting out more.